jackharris-personal/RMIT-Further-Programming-A1-RentaCar/README.md

 ***

 ## Getting, Searching and Sorting Car Models
-To one and reference our model data effectily the 'fleet.csv' file is loaded into a static array of cars, this can then be refereced by any caller that wants via our static getters methods.
+To load and reference our model data effectily the 'fleet.csv' file is loaded into a static array of cars, this can then be refereced by any caller that wants via our static getters methods.
 To complement this apporch i have created a custom collection style class that is chainable and familer to anyone who has used any SQL.
 This
 'CarCollection' object will be returned from all static 'Car' getter facade calls.